7. Paths

 Updated over a week ago

-Paths are endpoints (resources) that your API exposes, such as /users or /books, and operations are the HTTP methods used to manipulate these paths, such as GET /books, POST /books or DELETE /book.
+Paths are endpoints (resources) that the API exposes, such as /users or /books, and operations are the HTTP methods used to manipulate these paths, such as GET /books, POST /books or DELETE /book.

-For each path, you can define operations (i.e. HTTP methods) that can be used to access that path.
+Operations are defined for each (i.e. HTTP methods) that can be used to access that path.
 A single path can support multiple operations, for example, GET /users to get a list of users and POST /users to add a new user.

 Path Definition Tab